RandolphVI/Hierarchical-Multi-Label-Text-Classification/README.md

 You can download the [Patent Dataset](https://drive.google.com/open?id=1So3unr5p_vlYq31gE0Ly07Z2XTvD5QlM) used in the paper.
 And the [Word2vec model file](https://drive.google.com/file/d/1tZ9WPXkoJmWwtcnOU8S_KGPMp8wnYohR/view?usp=sharing) (dim=100) is also uploaded. **Make sure they are under the `/data` folder.**

-(As for **Education Dataset**, they may attract copyright protection under China law.
-Thus, there is no details of dataset.)
+:warning: As for **Education Dataset**, they may be subject to copyright protection under Chinese law.
+Thus, detailed information is not provided.

 ### :octocat: Text Segment